dwbzero/csv-tools/README.md

 We can see above a list of column names from the CSV file.
-It is often instructive to see data associated with these columns and it is quite annoying to try and read this in the raw CSV, however, it is quite a bit easier to read if we "transpose" the data so that columns read horizontally instead of vertically.
+It is often instructive to see data associated with these columns and it is rather annoying to try and read this in the raw CSV, however, it is quite a bit easier to read if we "transpose" the data so that columns read horizontally instead of vertically.
 We can do this with `csv-columns`: